Chinese New Year Printables

 • It's super advantageous to eat LOTS of dumplings.

-Chinese New Year Trivia Questions
+Chinese New Year Trivia Game

 Here are some trivia questions from the games.
 Just click on the little arrow for the answer to appear.